Bokmål: Språkloven

 Språkloven is a Norwegian law that was passed by the Storting in 2021.
 The law promotes equality between Bokmål and Nynorsk.
 The law also contains provisions on the protection and status of several minority languages: Kven, Romani, Romanes, Sami languages and Norwegian sign language.
-Before the law was passed Riksmålsforbundet criticised the law claiming it favours Nynorsk over Bokmål: "[I]t does not reflect the actual use of the written standards [...].
-In practice, the 25 percent is a Nynorsk percentage, [...]
-Nynorsk users in the population is less than half of this proportion."
-Peder Lofsnes Hauge, the leader of Noregs mållag, argues that: "As a less used language, Nynorsk needs its own strengthening, which Bokmål does not. [...]
+Before the law was passed Riksmålsforbundet criticised the law for favoring Nynorsk over Bokmål: "Riksmålsforbundet is against the quota rules and believes that it does not reflect the actual use of the written standards, but leads to a large imbalance in distribution.
+The 25 percent rate is disproportionately high and must not be legislated.
+In practice, the 25 percent is a Nynorsk percentage, and it is not reasonable when the actual number of Nynorsk users in the population is less than half of this proportion."
+Peder Lofsnes Hauge, the leader of Noregs mållag, argues that: "As a less used language, Nynorsk needs its own strengthening, which Bokmål does not.
+Språkloven gives the state this responsibility.
 We must rather favor Nynorsk until it is as easy to be a Nynorsk user as it is to be a Bokmål user."

 Some people who use Bokmål think Nynorsk is unnecessary and that it is kept alive by the state.